-- Fear, jealousy, hatred, animosity, greed or any other negative force has no place in the life of a spiritually illuminated person.
+- Fear, jealousy, hatred, animosity, greed, or any other negative force has no place in the life of a spiritually illuminated person.

-- The individual is always very humble and has no sense of superiority to anyone since he or she believes that everyone else is the same as he or she is but has donned different disguises.
+- The individual is always very humble and has no sense of superiority over anyone since he or she believes that everyone else is the same as he or she is but has donned different disguises.
 The individual understands that underneath those disguises lies the "Universal Oneness."

 - A spiritually awakened person is not attached to anything, including material assets, name or fame, relations, kith and kin, concepts and beliefs; therefore, the person is not affected by them if something unfavorable happens to them.
 He or she is a detached observer and is emotionally not influenced by anything.
-He or she is equipoise at all time.
+He or she is equipoise at all times.

 - Such a person faithfully performs all perfunctory duties in life but is not attached to their outcomes.
-And, so, whatever he or she performs, he or she does it to the best of the capacity and resigns its outcome to the Almighty, as such a person who firmly believes that the outcome will be in the best interest of all concerned, not only in his or her interest.
+And, so, whatever he or she performs, he or she does it to the best of her capacity and resigns its outcome to the Almighty, as such a person who firmly believes that the outcome will be in the best interest of all concerned, not only in his or her interest.
 All the acts of such a person are meant for the welfare of all involved.

-- Spiritually illumined individuals are full of love, kindness and compassion towards all including humans, animals, birds and plants.
+- Spiritually illumined individuals are full of love, kindness, and compassion towards all, including humans, animals, birds, and plants.
 They always take care not to cause any damage to the environment.
 They love and enjoy nature, which provides them the opportunity to be present in the "Now."

 - A spiritually awake person lives a life of voluntary humility and therefore cannot harm or mistreat anyone.
 He or she will readily forgive the person who wrongs them.
 Forgiveness is a strong attribute of the person who practices voluntary humility.